 Answer: On Xome, all properties are sold “as is,” meaning the new owner will be responsible for all repair work needed after closing on the property.
 While this may be unappealing for some buyers, need for repair and occupancy are two leading reasons properties transact at lower than market value.
 The savings can often outweigh the headache, elbow grease, and eviction costs.

 Occupied properties are popular among investors due to the vast potential upside as they can be purchased at compelling price points, thereby aiding with monetization as a rental, flip, or full renovation should that be the goal.
-However, like any real estate investment property, there are certain risks associated and knowing these risks will help protect you from surprises and unexpected costs.
+However, like any real estate investment property, there are certain risks associated with buying a house with existing tenants, and knowing these risks will help protect you from surprises and unexpected costs.

 We hope you’ve found this informative and, if you are up to it, we hope to see you bidding on a few of our many occupied properties right here on Xome!
 As always, if you’d like more information, please reach out to us at: 844-400-9663.